 The Midwifery Program leads to a Bachelor of Midwifery (BMw) and prepares graduates to write the Canadian Midwifery Registration Examination (CMRE).
 Registered midwives provide primary care to women and their families during pregnancy, labour, birth, and the postpartum period.

 Admission to the Midwifery Program is currently restricted to Canadian applicants, with preference given to residents of British Columbia.
-Additional priority is given to qualified applicants who self-identify as Aboriginal.
+Additional priority is given to qualified applicants who self-identify as Indigenous.

-Internationally educated midwives who wish to be certified to practice in British Columbia should consult the Bridging Program.
+Internationally educated midwives who wish to be certified to practice in British Columbia should consult the Bridging (IEMBP) Program website.